© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 World War II Heavy Anti-aircraft gunsite (TS2), 300m east of Chetney Cottages is a scheduled monument protected by Historic England under reference 1020389.
 View the official record →

-World War II Heavy Anti-aircraft gunsite (TS2), 300m east of Chetney Cottages is a scheduled ancient monument comprising the remains of a Second World War anti-aircraft defence installation.
+World War II Heavy Anti-aircraft gunsite (TS2), 300m east of Chetney Cottages is a Second World War defensive installation located in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020389.

 World War II Heavy Anti-aircraft gunsite (TS2), 300m east of Chetney Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020389.